 Host Team Huddles

 Collaboration and effective communication go beyond the transfer of care at shift change.
 Offer to host team huddles on a weekly or monthly basis with your charge nurse or department supervisor.
-Team huddles can focus on ideas to improve quality or efficiency, troubleshoot challenges on the unit or share best evidence in nursing practice.
-These meetings can boost morale of the team while encouraging camaraderie.
+Team huddles can focus on ideas to improve quality or efficiency, troubleshoot challenges on the unit or share the best evidence in nursing practice.
+These meetings can boost the morale of the team while encouraging camaraderie.

 Promote Positive Communication

 Positive communication in the workplace can positively influence employee motivation and organizational culture.
 The workplace can be a very stressful environment, particularly when colleagues do not agree.
 This is a natural phenomenon that occurs in all settings and all industries.
 The best approach to encourage mutual understanding is to foster open, non-judgmental dialogue.
 Listen to understand and when tensions rise, use a mediator to facilitate the discussion.
-Charge nurses, supervisors and managers are trained in communication techniques that include de-escalation and team-building.
+Charge nurses, supervisors, and managers are trained in communication techniques that include de-escalation and team-building.
 These individuals are a great resource.

 For nursing professionals, there’s always something new to learn, no matter how many years of experience one has.
 Encourage your colleagues to work together and share best practices.
 What you learn may surprise you!